In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

 Not only that, but a diet high in sugar and fat, America’s preferred choice of suicide, changes the mixture of gut bacteria in such a way as to produce an imbalance that leads to even further inflammation, especially of the brain, and, according to researchers at the Louisiana State University, can lead to depression and other psychiatric disorders.
 [Gut Bacteria Protect Your Mental Health]

 Researchers in Ireland discovered that a bacterial deficit in early-life caused an irreversible serotonin deficit through adulthood.
 [The microbiome-gut-brain axis during early life regulates the hippocampal serotonergic system in a sex-dependent manner.]

-And sugar substitutes, those man-made sugar substitutes seem to be even worse than sugar itself, sugar is bad enough.
+And sugar substitutes, man-made sugar substitutes, seem to be even worse than sugar itself, and isn’t sugar bad enough already.